jarvisteach/appJar/docs/mkdocs/docs/pythonImages.md

 ---
 ![ImageDemo](img/imageDemo.png)

-Default image support in appJar assumes no extra libraries.
-That means it should only support `.GIF` and `.PPM` images.
+Default image support in appJar assumes no extra libraries, so it only has native support for `.GIF` and `.PPM` images.
-However, code is included to allow the use of `.PNG` and `.JPG` files. appJar will convert these to `.GIF` files, before loading.
+However, extra code is included to allow the use of `.PNG` and `.JPG` files. appJar will convert these to `.GIF` files, before showing them.
 Converting image files is **SLOW**, so it's best to stick to `.GIF` files!
 Also, converting PNGs is temperamental in Python 2.7 - another reason to avoid.